conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 > "Hi,
 >
 > I was trying to use your new function.
 I live and work in Kenya and speak Swahili.
-FYI the months printed by your functions are wrong.
+FYI, the months printed by your functions are wrong.
 >
 > For your reference, these are the months in Kiswahili:
 >